benedom/SwiftyCrop/README.md

 ## 🔭 Overview
 SwiftyCrop allows users to seamlessly crop images within their SwiftUI applications.
 It provides a user-friendly interface that makes cropping an image as simple as selecting the desired area.

 With SwiftyCrop, you can easily adjust the cropping area, maintain aspect ratio, zoom in and out for precise cropping.
-You can also specify the cropping mask to be a square or circle.
+You can also specify the cropping mask to be a square, circle or rectangle with custom aspect ratio.
+SwiftyCrop is highly customizable, you can adjust texts, fonts and colors that are used.

 The following languages are supported & localized:
 - 🇬🇧 English